Madalena02Martins/Computer-Vision-Projects/CNN projects/Banknote Detection/README.md

     * Original image/video
     * Classified image/video with detections

-### 💶 Banknote Classes Considered
+### 💶 Banknotes Classes Considered

-The system was trained to recognize the following banknote classes:
+The system was trained to recognize the following banknotes classes:

 * €5 banknote
 * €10 banknote